jthies/dcse-summerschool/src/README.md

 ## Description

+All exercises are based on an implementation of a **simple Laplace or elasticity model problem in two or three dimensions**, which is already prepared for you in the `main.cpp` files; the equation and dimension of the problem can be selected via the input parameters.
+The computational domain is the **unit square or cube** in two or three dimensions, respectively.

 ![solution](https://github.com/searhein/frosch-demo/blob/main/images/solution.png?raw=true)

+The discrete linear equation system is assembled using the Trilinos package `Galeri`; the Laplace equation is discretized using finite differences and the linear elasticity equation using finite elements.

 ## Additional Remarks

-+ All the code that code that has to be changed is within the respective `main.cpp` file in each subdirectory.
-Most of the code is already prepared.
-In order to implement the exercises, it is sufficient to insert your code after the blocks
++ All the code changes have to be made within the respective `main.cpp` file in the subdirectory of each exercise: most of the code is already prepared, and it is sufficient to insert your code after the blocks
    ```
    /*
    ============================================================================